thanghoang/POSUP/README.md

 ```

 # Further Information
-For any inquiries, bugs, and assistance on building and running the code, please dont hesitate to contact me (hoangm@mail.usf.edu).
+For any inquiries, bugs, and assistance on building and running the code, please dont hesitate to contact me at  [hoangm@mail.usf.edu](mailto:hoangm@mail.usf.edu).